Factbox: Impact on banks from Britain's vote to leave the EU

 Banks in Britain will start shifting some operations to continental Europe reasonably soon to avoid disrupting links with customers after Brexit, Barclays (BARC.L) Chief Executive Jes Staley said.

-He added that obtaining a licence to trade on the continent and changing financial contracts to another jurisdiction took a year to 18 months.
+He added that obtaining a license to trade on the continent and changing financial contracts to another jurisdiction took a year to 18 months.

 Staley previously told BBC Radio that Barclays would keep the bulk of its activities in Britain after Brexit and any changes to how the bank operates would be small and manageable.